seklarity/tools/README.md

 # Solution and Projects :
 -------------------------

 -SeklarityAgent_Extractor is a safe version of mimikatz, which is modified to be c library.
-Code is reworked to not extract creds, but mere report the presence and state.
+Code is reworked to not extract creds, but report the state of the creds
+ (e.g. if there is an NTLM hash, it will not extract the hash but  report that it is present. i.e. ntlmcred=true)

 -SeklarityC (Collector) is a c# executable that wraps SeklarityAgent_Extractor dll.
 It uses Marshaling to call into extractor functions.
- The data can then be formatted and uploaded as json to your webservice for further analysis.
+ The data can then be formatted and uploaded as json for further analysis.
  The SeklarityAgent_Extractor dll is embedded into SeklarityC project using Costura package.

--SeklarityDriver is same driver as mimikatz driver, used in case of protected process.
+-SeklarityDriver is same driver as the mimikatz driver, used when Windows is configured to enable Protected Processes.
 The driver needs to be digitally signed in order to load safely in kernel mode.

--Dll_tester is merely a test project in c to test and debug SeklarityAgent_Extractor dll, as it is hard to debug when dll is embedded in SeklarityC.
+-Dll_tester is a test project in c to test and debug SeklarityAgent_Extractor dll, as it is hard to debug when dll is embedded in SeklarityC.

 #Pre-requisites: